 For instance, let’s say you have seven months of cash left in the bank.
 Your bounded purpose might be to prove sufficient market traction to raise a $5M A round within six months.
 To fulfill this bounded purpose, you focus on four areas: product discovery, cash management, HR (finding founders), and strategy (for finding a viable business model and an investable thesis).
 These areas of focus are not yet separate systems; at this stage the entire company is one small system.

 As a company scales, the generative imperative remains but the adaptive imperative rises in significance.
 Years later as you approach enterprise scale, your bounded purpose evolves.
-You might aim to achieve within 12 months a market share of 25%, while increasing revenue engine efficiency such that you achieve the unit economics threshold of LTV / CAC > 3.
+You might aim to achieve within 12 months a market share of 25% (up from 23%), while increasing revenue engine efficiency such that you achieve the unit economics threshold of LTV / CAC > 3.0 (up from 2.7).
 At an even later stage, your purpose may weight the adaptive imperative more heavily.
-It might be to increase product value as proven by 35% market share in three years, achieve 20% year over year revenue gains for three years while maintaining LTV / CAC >3, and to achieve at least 15% EBITDA margins by the third year while implementing controls that meet the public company standard.
+It might be to increase product value as proven by 35% market share in three years, alongside 20% year over year revenue gains for three years while maintaining LTV / CAC >3, and to achieve at least 15% EBITDA margins by the third year while implementing controls that meet the public company standard.

-Eventually, as you head towards IPO and beyond, your purpose might be to build dominant competitive advantage shown in 45% market share, create a globally recognized and respected brand as shown in 95% brand awareness in your target market, diversify your product suite, deliver predictable revenue engine performance, execute flawless accounting and control systems, build a powerful continuous improvement culture and ensure all company systems are resilient and self-organizing, while remaining aligned with enterprise purpose.
-By now your planning time frame may extend beyond three years.
+Eventually, as you head towards IPO and beyond, your purpose might be to build dominant competitive advantage as evidenced by 45% market share, create a globally recognized and respected brand as shown in 95% brand awareness amongst Ideal Customer Profile (ICP) prospects in your target market, diversify your product suite, deliver predictable revenue engine performance, execute flawless accounting and control systems, build a powerful continuous improvement culture and ensure all company systems are resilient and self-organizing, while remaining aligned with enterprise purpose.
+At this stage, your planning time frame may now extend beyond three years.

 Enterprise systems mature due to intelligent acts of leadership.
 The best leaders are In The Loop.
 They understand the role of feedback loops in driving enterprise systems toward health.
 They understand that enterprise systems mature at different times, based on priority.

-There is a scaling continuum.
+The journey of company building follows a predictable continuum.
 I first introduced this continuum in my last book, Funding & Exits: